oddacious/oddacious.github.io/_posts/2019-02-09-proper_scoring_rules.md

 ## The logarithmic scoring rule

-Thankfully, I stumbled upon Terence Tao’s very clear approach in [his blog][tao].
+Thankfully, I stumbled upon Terence Tao's very clear approach in [his blog][tao].
 This saved me from working my way through the math myself.
 Tao derives the logarithmic scoring rule through first principles.
 The logarithmic scoring rule applies penalties to being wrong, according to the log of how correct the probability was.